If implemented in an equitable, sustainable and inclusive manner,

 Ensure meaningful engagement of civil society and communities – particularly youth, women and marginalised communities – in the digital transformation.

-Working with priority governments to:
+Working in priority countries and supporting governments to: